pqpq/shower_controller/README.md

 ## “UI”

 ### Concepts
-* Short beep to confirm every button press, or ...
+* Every button press should have a beep to confirm.
-* 3 quick beeps for negative
+* If button press isn't allowed, 3 quick beeps for negative confirmation.
 * Long beep to attract attention?
 * Always have some LED on so we know the unit is functioning.
-* If display is off, LED should blink.
-* If display isn't changing rapidly, LED should blink
+* Something should change each second to show signs of life.
+If the display is off, the LED should blink.
+If display isn't changing rapidly (e.g. when its showing minutes), the LED should blink.

 ### Flow
 Power on -> Idle